ShieldOrder/process-layer-doctrine/applications/zcg/03-Discretion-vs-Verification-Map.md

 ## Implicit Trust Assumptions

 Across the process, trust is commonly assumed in areas such as:
-- Accuracy of applicant self reporting
+- Accuracy of applicant self-reporting
 - Good faith execution after funding
 - Completeness of provided updates
 - Alignment between stated and actual scope